microsoft/MCW-Enterprise-class-networking/HOL/Hands-on lab step-by-step - Enterprise-class networking in Azure.md

     ![A screenshot that shows the Existing Virtual Network Name and Existing Virtual Network Resource group parameters.](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image59.png "Template parameters")

-8. Update the **Custom deployment** blade using the following inputs, agree to the terms, and click **Purchase**.
+8. Update the **Custom deployment** blade using the following inputs, agree to the terms, and choose **Purchase**.
 This deployment will take approximately 30-40 minutes.

     a.
 Resource Group: Create new / WGVMRGTMT